khzhu/caliberTMB/README.md

 -w /SolidTumor/v2_0_validation/tmp \
 -bg
 ```
-5. For multiple sample processing on HPC, you will need to use slurm job arrays to submit the workflow to avoid hitting [the limit of job submission per hour](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/common-job-failures/#rate-limits)
+5. To process multiple samples on HPC, you should use Slurm job arrays for submitting the workflow to avoid exceeding the [hourly job submission limit](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/common-job-failures/#rate-limits).
 ```
 #!/bin/bash
 #SBATCH -J CPCT1